Viessmann boiler fault codes — what they mean and what to do

 Need it fixed now?

-Book a one-off repair and we'll come and fix it for you.
-One of our Gas Safe registered engineers diagnoses the fault and gets your heating back on.
+Book a one-off repair and we'll come out to you.
+One of our Gas Safe registered engineers diagnoses the fault and carries out the repair once you've approved the cost.

 Want cover for next time?